runningdeveloper/trails-data/README.md

 ## Contribute

 Please if you live in South Africa please add some trails and their details.
-See the [contibution guide](CONTRIBUTING.md) for details.
+See the [contribution guide](CONTRIBUTING.md) for details.

 Please star the repo!